 Public Health at Dartmouth

-Dartmouth offers an 11-month, full-time accelerated MPH program through the Geisel School of Medicine that provides a uniquely comprehensive introduction to the U.S. healthcare systems and its impact on population health.
+The Dartmouth Geisel School of Medicine offers an 11-month, full-time accelerated MPH program that provides a uniquely comprehensive introduction to the U.S. healthcare systems and its impact on population health.
 Students gain an understanding of the medical care and public health systems and shape their interests through electives in health policy, quality improvement, and health services research.
 They also have the opportunity to pursue an independent internship or an independent research project.

 What can you do with a degree in Public Health?